mauricioaniche/ck/README.md

 Note: CK separates classes, inner classes, and anonymous classes.
 LOC is the only metric that is not completely isolated from the others, e.g., if A has a declaration of an inner class B, then LOC(A) = LOC(class A) + LOC(inner class B).

+## Project Structure

+CK is a Java code metrics collection tool, streamlined into a simple structure that revolves around three primary packages:

+- **ck:** Contains the core classes that drive the metrics collection process.
+- **ck.metrics:** Hosts the metric definitions and implementations.
+- **ck.utils:** Utilities supporting the metrics collection process.

+For brevity, within this documentation, package prefixes such as `com.github.mauricioaniche.ck` are omitted.

 ## How to use the standalone version

 You need at least Java 8 to be able to compile and run this tool.